Current Participant Activities

 Cohort-wide Health Follow-up

-The AHS encourages researchers to undertake special studies on specific topics that are important to agricultural populations, such as recent studies focused on lung health or risk of Parkinson’s disease.
-We hope you will agree to participate if you are asked to participate in one of these special studies.
+The AHS encourages researchers to conduct special/add-on studies on specific topics that are important to agricultural populations, such as recent studies focused on lung health or risk of Parkinson’s disease.
+We hope you will agree to participate if you are asked to be a part of one of these special studies.

 Studies that are currently active: